-Sponsorship is one of the most important aspects of the 12-step program and it speaks directly to Wilson’s belief that alcoholics need fellow alcoholics in recovery to help them.
+Sponsorship is one of the most important aspects of the 12-step program, and it speaks directly to Wilson’s belief that alcohol users need fellow alcohol users in recovery to help them.
 Sponsors are program members that have completed the 12-steps and achieved lasting sobriety.
 Sponsors take on new or inexperienced members to guide through the program.
 They offer spiritual guidance, practical advice, and accountability to people in the program.
-However, they may also give them guidance through other parts of life as well like finding a job or raising a family.
+However, they may also give them guidance through other parts of life, such as finding a job or raising a family.

-When you enter a program you will pick your own sponsor and you are able to switch at any time.
-In some cases, a friend or another member may recommend a person to be your sponsor and if you believe it to be a good fit, you may be paired with them.
+When you enter a program, you will pick your sponsor, and you are able to switch at any time.
+In some cases, a friend or another member may recommend a person to be your sponsor, and if you believe it to be a good fit, you may be paired with them.

 Meetings are weekly gatherings of members that allow them to discuss challenges to their sobriety, share insight into the challenges of other members, and vent frustrations you may encounter in everyday life.
 Generally, meetings allow members to connect to peers and grow their support network with people who understand the challenges specific to recovery.

 Meetings can follow different formats and serve different goals.
 One may be for general sharing and connecting while the next is to go over a specific step in the process.
 Open meetings can include anyone who would like to come while close meetings are specifically for members to share with other members.